nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 Key Insights for Presentation
 For the presentation, I focus on the usage of the service by users according to their user category .
 Istart by introducing a new column called start_hour that extracts the hour of the day when the users use the service.
-This is an important insight because it could help the service providers know what time of day to do repairs or maintenance for their bikes with affecting their users negatively. plotted it on a *Line  chart*  to visulize most popular hour of the :-
+This is an important insight because it could help the service providers know what time of day to do repairs or maintenance for their bikes with affecting their users negatively. plotted it on a *Line  chart*  to visulize most popular hour :-

 ![Screenshot (141)](https://github.com/nisrinfrh/google_project/assets/157531427/1b3bfdb6-474e-43d9-a79f-49cf72dc167c)